Full-field mapping of spatially varying polarization entanglement generated from spontaneous parametric down-conversion: Conclusion and Outlook

-Our results could be important for future work aimed at harnessing hyperentangled states for high-dimensional quantum information processing applications.
+Our results could be important for future work aimed at harnessing SPDC-based entanglement generation for high-dimensional quantum information processing applications \cite{erhard2020natrevphys, friis2019natrevphys}.
 For instance, time-stamping single photons with a data-driven camera could significantly reduce the acquisition time requirements in polarization entanglement-enabled holography \cite{defienne2021natphys}, potentially enabling fast super-resolution imaging and microscopy \cite{defienne2022natcomm}.
 Our results on cross-influence between different DoFs could extend the recent demonstration of hiding images in quantum correlations \cite{Verniere2024prl} to hiding and rapidly reconstructing complex phase images in spatial and polarization correlations.
-On the fundamental side, our work can be extended to explore the spatial-polarization cross-influence in different hyperentanglement generation schemes.
-For instance, it is possible to spatially resolve the polarization entanglement produced from post-selecting down-converted photons from a single Type-II nonlinear crystal \cite{Kuklewicz2004pra, zhang2023PRApplied}, thereby further deepening our understanding of the cross-DoF influence in SPDC.
+On the fundamental side, our work can be extended to explore the spatial-polarization coupling in different entanglement generation schemes.
+For instance, it is possible to spatially resolve the polarization entanglement produced from post-selecting down-converted photons from a single Type-II nonlinear crystal \cite{Kuklewicz2004pra, zhang2023PRApplied}, thereby further deepening our understanding of the cross-DoF coupling in SPDC.
+Furthermore, our work could have important implications for studying and engineering hyperentangled photon states for various applications, such as noise-resilient quantum illumination \cite{Prabhu2021pra}, quantum key distribution with high secure key rates \cite{Wu2017sciencechina, Kim21optica, Nemirovsky-Levy2024opticaquantum}.
 It may also be possible to build on existing work on exchange phases in Hong-Ou-Mandel interference involving high-dimensional hyperentangled photons \cite{liu2022prl} and spatially resolve such effects for a hyperentangled state.
-Although the current Tpx3Cam system has a low overall photon detection efficiency of 8 \% \cite{Vidyapin2023SciRep} and is thus not yet suited for studies involving Bell-type tests of nonlocality \cite{zeitler2022prapp}, its applicability could see further expansion by implementing an image intensifier with higher quantum efficiency and higher gain.
-For instance, a minimum detection efficiency of $2/3$ is required to close the fair-sampling loophole in Bell tests \cite{Gisin1999PhysLettA}.